Prisoner of War (2025 film): Production

 In August 2024, it was announced that Adkins was starring in a new film called Death March, directed by Louis Mandylor.
 Principal photography started from the last week of July and into late of August 2024.

 Release

 Festival screenings

 Prisoner of War had a special screening on April 3, 2025 at the TCL Chinese theatre, hosted by the Beverly Hills Film Festival.
-At the Big Bad Film Fest in Glendale, California that had be screened on 22 August.
-It was show on 30 August, at California Railroad Museum in Sacramento, hosted by Sacramento International Film Festival.
+At the Big Bad Film Fest in Glendale, California, that had been screened on 22 August.
+It was shown on 30 August, at California Railroad Museum in Sacramento, hosted by Sacramento International Film Festival.

 Home release

 Well Go USA released the film on VOD on September 19, 2025, in the United States.
 In the United Kingdom, it will be released on DVD, Blu-Ray, and digital by Kaleidoscope Home Entertainment on November 10, 2025.

 Reception

 Roger Ebert.com critic Simon Abrams described the film as a showcase for Adkins’s action prowess.
 He praised the fight choreography and Adkins’s intense screen presence, while critiquing the underdeveloped narrative and secondary characters, noting it resembles a “Cannon-made Bronson picture.”
 Cityonfire.com rated the film highly (4½ out of 5), calling it “pure, unfiltered and savage Scott Adkins at his bruising best”, and commending the fusion of WW II thriller and Bloodsport-style combat.